IN CONVERSATION

 Though I started naturally—because my parents are professional koto players—I was often against the koto.

-How regularly do you have to practice the koto?
+How often do you practice the koto?

 Oh great.
 Thank you.

-Does your koto require special treatment?
+Does your koto require special care?

 How do you transport your koto?